Skip to main content

 Findings

-• We found: The HTML lang attribute is correctly set.
+• HTML lang attribute is set to "en".

-• We found: All standard form inputs have associated labels.
+• All standard form inputs have accessible labels.

 12AI Readiness